Table of Contents

 - in the event of official termination due to economic difficulties

-- retain certain social rights (healthcare reimbursement, incapacity for work, disability and maternity allowances) for a maximum of 4 quarters per triggering event;
+- retain certain social rights (healthcare reimbursement, incapacity for work, disability and maternity allowances) for a maximum of 4 quarters;

-- obtain a temporary financial benefit for 12 months per triggering event.
+- are granted a temporary financial benefit for 12 months.

-Over the course of your career as a self-employed person, you may benefit from the bridging entitlement several times.
-Once you have exhausted the ‘basic package’ (the first twelve months of benefit/four quarters of retention of social security rights), you can benefit from additional months/quarters, depending on the number of quarters for which pension rights have been built up in the interval between the previous interruption/cessation and the new interruption/cessation.
+During your professional career as a self-employed person, you may be entitled to the bridging right several times.
+Once you have exhausted the ‘basic package’, which consists of a benefit for a maximum of 12 months and the maintenance of certain social rights for a maximum of four quarters, you may be entitled to additional months/quarters, depending on the number of quarters for which pension rights have been accrued during the period between the previous interruption/cessation and the new interruption/cessation.

 Close Caregiver's Allowance